opf/openproject/docs/release-notes/14-6-0/README.md

 If you have not used our Meetings module, you should consider starting it now.
 We updated dynamic meetings so that you now receive a notification whenever someone else made changes to the meeting you're looking at.
 Click on the button included in the notification to reload the page.
 This is a particularly great improvement for teams who work simultaneously in meetings.

+Please note that if you reload the page, any unsaved changes you have made will be lost.
+We therefore recommend that you save your changes before clicking the Reload button, or even save them in a different location if they are extensive.

 ![Screenshot of the OpenProject meetings module, showing the notification: This page has been updated by someone else.
 Reload to view changes.](openproject-14-6-meetings-reload.png)

 ### Enable and disable a custom field for multiple projects at once